Where to Buy includes a full list of retailers and formats.

 Science Fiction Book of the Year — Foreword Reviews, 2011

 Winner Science Fiction — DIY Book Festival, 2011-2012

-Leon Tsarev is a high school student set on getting into a great college program, until his uncle, a member of the Russian mob, coerces him into developing a new computer virus for the mob’s botnet – the slave army of computers they used to commit digital crimes.
+Leon Tsarev is a high school student set on getting into a great college program, until his uncle coerces him into developing a new computer virus for the Russian mob’s botnet—the slave army of computers they used to commit digital crimes.

-The evolutionary virus Leon creates, based on biological principles, is successful — a little too successful.
-All the world’s computers are infected.
-Everything from cars to payment systems and, of course, computers and smart phones stop functioning, and with them go essential functions including emergency services, transportation, and the food supply.
+The evolutionary virus Leon creates, based on biological principles, is a little too successful, infecting all the world’s computers.
+Everything from cars, payment systems, computers, and smart phones stop functioning, and with them go essential functions including emergency services, transportation, and the food supply.
 Billions of people may die.